 Helen Forrest opened at Tiffany on Friday, October 13, 1950.
 She was accompanied by the Vivien Garry Trio.
+The identity of the musicians filling out Vivien Garry’s trio during this period are not known.
+The original trio that rocketed to fame in the mid 1940s with her husband, Arv Garrison, desolved in mid 1948.
 Forrest’s early career was established as a vocalist with the bands of Artie Shaw, Benny Goodman and Harry James.
 Forrest left Harry James in late 1943 in pursuit of a solo career, saying “three years with a band is enough.”
 She signed a recording contract with Decca and co-starred with Dick Haymes on The Dick Haymes Show on CBS radio from 1944 to 1947.
 Helen’s first Decca disc, “Time Waits For No One,” reached second place on the Hit Parade, and the radio show achieved top ratings.
 Haymes was also contracted to Decca, and from 1944 to 1946 the pair recorded 18 duets, 10 of them reaching the Top Ten.
 Particularly successful were their versions of “Long Ago and Far Away”, “It Had To Be You”, “Together”, “I’ll Buy That Dream”, “I’m Always Chasing Rainbows” and “Oh, What It Seemed To Be.”

 The timeline between the departure of Helen Forrest and the arrival of Muggsy Spanier and his Dixieland band is not revealed via the ads that Landis placed with the Los Angeles Times.
 Forrest is shown as still working the club on the 26th of October.
 The next Tiffany Club ad in the Los Angeles Times is dated November 22, 1950 – no opening next date – just Muggsy Spanier All-Star Dixieland band – with the same ad repeated on November 24th, December 1st, 8th, and 15th.